 Interactive Fetch Toys

 Ball launchers, such as the iFetch or Chuckit!, add an interactive element to the game of fetch.
-These devices can throw balls at varying distances, providing your dog with a challenging and engaging experience.
+These devices can throw balls at varying distances, giving your dog a challenging and engaging experience.
 Ball launchers are particularly useful for owners with limited mobility or those who want to give their dogs a more intense workout.

 Floating Fetch Toys

-In addition to being made from water-friendly materials, floating fetch toys often feature buoyant designs that ensure they remain visible and accessible on the water’s surface.
+In addition to being made from water-friendly materials, floating fetch toys often feature festive designs that ensure they remain visible and accessible on the water’s surface.
 These toys can include floating balls, frisbees, and even specially designed water retrieval dummies that mimic the shape of birds or other prey.

 Indestructible Fetch Toys